Mario's Cement Factory: Reception

 Mario's Cement Factory received generally positive reception, called one of the best Game & Watch games by multiple critics.
 Multiple critics recognized it as one of the strangest entries in the Mario series, due in part to Mario's role as a cement factory worker.
 Following its DSiWare launch, it ranked among the best-selling DSiWare games.

 MTV.com writer Jason Cipriano felt it was similar to the Game & Watch game Manhole, though felt that it had more depth and complexity.
 He felt it was among the best Game & Watch games released as DSiWare in Japan.
 IGN writer Lucas M. Thomas considered it a comparatively robust game for a Game & Watch title, believing it was the best value of the DSiWare Game & Watch releases and the best quality between them.
 Despite this, he noted that it was not a strong recommendation, as he took issues with the controls being too precise.
-NintendoLife writer Corbie Dillard felt that its gameplay was diverse, which contributed to him enjoying it more.
+Nintendo Life writer Corbie Dillard felt that its gameplay was diverse, which contributed to him enjoying it more.
 Despite admitting he may have nostalgia for it, he still had fun playing it.
 Electronic Games staff felt that the Table Top version was attractive thanks to the images drawn onto the screen, though stated that this is lost if the player is not using it in good lighting.
 Multiple contemporary reviews felt that it was primitive compared to modern standards, though Cubed3 writer Adam Riley felt it was worth the price, more so than fellow Game & Watch game Judge.
 Despite this, Riley felt it to be inferior to other versions of Mario's Cement Factory bundled in the Game & Watch Gallery games, both in terms of the value of the collection and the visuals.